 To get started, let’s first create a new database.
-If you don’t have any databases yet, click on the +Create local database button.
-In the screen on the right, you can now add a name for your database.
+If you don’t have any databases yet, go to the left-hand side and click on the second icon, Databases, here click on the +Create local database button.

-Once added you can give the field a name and, when applicable, insert a default value (like a default number or email).
+Once you’ve selected the field type you wish to add, you need to give the field a name and, when applicable, insert a default value (example: a default number, email, name, etc).

 Finally, click on Create field button for the field to be added to your database.

 You can Edit, Duplicate, Hide and Delete your non-default fields at any time.

 Right next to the field name click on the three dots icon and the previously mentioned options will be available to you!

 In the top right corner, we have a few options available.

 You can search specific content on your database by using the Search bar.